 Like this calculator?

-You can buy us a coffee.
-Though who are we kidding — we'll probably spend it on another lens or memory card.
+You can buy me a coffee.
+Though who am I kidding, I'll probably spend it on another lens or memory card.
 Same fuel, different form factor.
 Either way, the project stays free and ad-light.